-Types of Multi-factor authentication in Salesforce
+Types of multi-factor authentication verification methods in Salesforce:

+● Third-party time-based one-time passcode (TOTP) authenticator apps.
 These apps generate random, temporary verification codes based on the appropriate algorithm.
 The user gets this code on the phone or email and then they need to type it into a specific field while logging in.

 How to enable MFA in Salesforce